-The Russian Foreign Ministry said on Wednesday it had ordered some US embassy staff to leave Moscow amid a diplomatic row between the two countries, Reuters reported.
+Russia’s Foreign Ministry said on Wednesday it had ordered some U.S. Embassy staff to leave Moscow in the midst of a diplomatic quarrel between the two countries, Reuters reported.

-The move comes after Russia’s ambassador to the United States said last week that 27 diplomats and their families had been expelled from the United States and would leave on January 30, according to Reuters.
+The move comes after the Russian ambassador to the United States said last week that 27 diplomats and their families had been expelled from the United States and would leave on January 30, according to Reuters.

 Zakharova said Russian diplomats who were forced to leave were also banned from working as diplomats in the United States for three years, according to a Russian state news agency.

-“Before July 1 next year, unless Washington waives the three-year rule and compromises, more (American) workers (to Russia) will leave in proportion to the number of Russians announced by the Department of State,” she said.
+“Before July 1 next year, unless Washington renounces the three-year rule and compromises, more (American) workers (in Russia) will be leaving in numbers commensurate with the number of Russians announced by the Department of ‘State,’ she said.

-Deputy Foreign Minister Sergei Ryabkov said it was not too late for the United States to stop it from implementing the new expulsions if it reversed its own plans to expel Russian diplomats , reported Reuters.
+Deputy Foreign Minister Sergei Ryabkov said it was not too late for the United States to stop them from implementing the new deportations if they canceled their own plans to force Russian diplomats to leave. , Reuters reported.

-It comes as tensions between the two countries have risen due to the buildup of Russian troops on the Ukrainian border.
+It comes as tensions between the two countries have increased due to the build-up of Russian troops on the Ukrainian border.